 As the holiday season approaches, one of the things my family looks forward to is homemade candy.
-That’s why I was so excited to develop this simple but elegant microwave fudge recipe.
+That’s why I was so excited to share this simple but elegant microwave chocolate almond fudge recipe.

 Our chocolate almond fudge recipe is so smooth and creamy and it’s perfect for gifting, layering on a sweet charcuterie board, or adding to a cookie platter.
 The best part is that it will only take about ten minutes to prepare.